 Origin and history

-Immortelle, also known as Italian helichrysum , derives its name from the Greek words helios (sun) and chrysos (gold), referring to the golden color of its flowers that never fade—hence its nickname, the “immortal flower.”
-Native to the Mediterranean basin, it grows naturally in the dry, rocky, and sunny soils of Corsica, Sardinia, and southern France.
-Used since antiquity for its healing and purifying properties, it is now one of the most prized plants in aromatherapy and natural cosmetics.
+Immortelle, also known as Italian helichrysum, takes its name from the Greek words helios (sun) and chrysos (gold), in reference to the golden color of its flowers, which never fade—hence its nickname, "immortal flower."
+Native to the Mediterranean basin, it grows naturally on the dry, rocky, sunny soils of Corsica, Sardinia, and southern France.
+Used since ancient times for its healing and purifying properties, it is now one of the most valuable plants in aromatherapy and natural cosmetics.